The Currie-Lucas School | Pender County North Carolina | c. 1915

 In 1915, the community decided that a new school was needed and the Pender County School Board constructed this building for $1,200 to serve white children.
 In 1918, a school for African American children was opened in Currie as well, although I wasn’t able to find any photos of it.
 The land where the Currie School was built belonged to the Lucas Family so the school was named in the family’s honor.
 Back then it sat at the center of the community.

 But the following years would bring monumental shifts to this community and the rest of the country as well.
-The first World War was underway when the school was built and as soldiers returned, they brought the Spanish Flu with them.
+The First World War was underway when the school was built and as soldiers returned, they brought the Spanish Flu with them.
 This pandemic took a toll on this small community, claiming the lives of many, including some of the Lucas Family.
 The next decades would bring economic depression and another World War that brought uncertainty to this small rural stop along the rail.

 In 1940, a map of the town shows plans for 214 buildable lots for homes and businesses but efforts to develop never materialized.
 In 1949, the Atlantic Coast Line Railroad closed the depot at Currie and sold the tracks to the Seaboard Coast Line.
 In 1971, the tracks were finally torn up.

 The school hasn’t been used for many years but luckily, someone purchased it in 2020, as well as the historic Lucas Family home next to it with plans to bring the buildings back to life.
+In 2023, the property (including the Lucas Farmhosue and the Currie School) was opened as a wedding venue.
+You can find more information here.